Skip to content

 Even a delay of two or three years can result in a notably smaller final figure, because those early years are often the ones that contribute the most to long-term compounding.
 The earlier units or units invested have the longest runway to grow, which makes them disproportionately valuable.
 This calculator can help illustrate that with actual numbers.

-What return rate should I use when estimating investment growth?
+What return rate to use when estimating investment growth?

 There is no single correct answer, as actual returns vary depending on what is invested and when, but many people use a figure somewhere between 5% and 8% per year as a rough long-term illustration for a diversified portfolio.
 It is worth treating any figure entered as an estimate rather than a certainty, since markets do not move in straight lines.
 This calculator can help illustrate how different assumed return rates change the outcome.